 Exception for part-time students:

 You should obtain your module options from your Programme Director and email email@example.com with your compulsory and optional module choices.
 If you have changes to your Spring or Summer Term modules, please make these by Friday 25 January 2019 at 13:00.

 Can I change my modules after I have selected them?

-Can I get help with changing my modules?
+Where can I get help with choosing my modules?